zpainter/iassist/content/conferences/program-planning-manual.md

 To be updated according to the new Zenodo strategy.

-Session chairs and Program Chairs are in key positions in reminding presenters to upload their presentation files to OpenConf and attach an appropriate license to them.
+Session chairs and Program Chairs are in key positions in reminding presenters to upload their presentation files.
+It works best if presenters can choose between uploading their slides in OpenConf (and have volunteers add them to Zenodo) and uploading them to Zenodo directly.
+Prepare a [cheat sheet](https://iassistdata.org/conferences/iassist2023/recommended-presentation-metadata-in-zenodo-2023.pdf) for the direct upload to Zenodo to make sure that everyone adds the relevant metadata.
+The Session and Program Chairs should follow up with the presenters during the weeks after the conference to collect as many presentations as possible.